Yuriyzabegaev/solver_selector/README.md

 docker run -dit --name solver_selector -p 8888:8888 solver_selector:latest
 docker exec -it solver_selector /bin/bash
 ```
-Note that `-p 8888:8888` is a port forwarding to make the Jupyter Notebooks server accessible from your browser to visualize the results of the experiments.
+Note that `-p 8888:8888` is a port forwarding to make the Jupyter Notebooks server inside the Docker container accessible from your browser to visualize the results of the experiments.

 ## Alternative installation
 It is recommended to use the Docker image.
 However, this is a recipe of manual installation.